-- ➢ Hansen Dam
+- Hansen Dam

 - Los Angeles Reservoir

 - Encino Reservoir

 - Sepulveda Dam

 - Pacoima Reservoir

 - Tujunga Reservoir (Big Tujunga)

 - Devil's Gate Dam

 - Wittier Narrow Dam

 - Palos Verdes Reservoir

-All of these dams noted in the EIR are mapped and included in the vulnerability assessment in Section 4.3.4, with the exception of Palos Verdes.
+All of these dams noted in the EIR have mapped inundation areas and are included in the vulnerability assessment in Section 4.3.4, with the exception of Palos Verdes.
 The Cal OES inundation dataset did not have a mapped dam inundation zone for the Palos Verdes Reservoir.

-There have been one federal and one state disaster declarations related to dam failure in Los Angeles County from the Baldwin Hills dam failure.
+There has been one federal and one state disaster declarations related to dam failure in Los Angeles County from the Baldwin Hills dam failure.